 - Provides administrative assistance and knowledge of regional elected officials’ policy positions and actions to regional-level political action committees (PACs) including, but not limited to, transportation-related PACs.

 - Monitors and analyzes legislation and policy action impacting the Middle Tennessee region to identify the impact on the Chamber’s ability to pursue its strategic objectives and provides policy expertise, analysis, and development of solutions on issues at the regional level.

 - Effectively engages volunteers in the policymaking process through Middle Tennessee Business Voice and through the Moving Forward volunteer effort.

 - Participates in developing the Policy Theater budget to meet the Chamber’s regional legislative goals.

 - As part of the Chamber’s overall revenue culture, the Director of Regional Policy is responsible for securing revenue from sources determined when annual key accountabilities are set.

-- Graduate of an accredited university required, with an advanced degree preferred.
+- Graduate from an accredited university is required, with an advanced degree preferred.

 - Three or more years of experience with a proven track record in public policy or government affairs.